scott-huberty/eyelinkio/docs/index.rst

 .. important::
    **This Software is pre-alpha, meaning it is currently being developed**: Changes to the API (function names, etc.) may occur without warning.
-This library has been tested with MacOS and Linux, but not Windows.

 About the EyeLink Data Format
 =============================